autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 <br>

 Other work [targets _specific_ software components](https://arxiv.org/pdf/1806.02299) such as YOLO and R-CNN.
-It is a similar idea to the previous paper where **small perturbations are added** to input images so that the ML algorithms (_e.g.,_  YOLO) will either misclassify it or completely faily to recognize the image.
+It is a similar idea to the previous paper where **small perturbations are added** to input images so that the ML algorithms (_e.g.,_  YOLO) will either misclassify it or completely fail to recognize the image.

 In this case, they generate a seemingly random color patch that could look like this: